tram-rb/tram-validators/README.md

 # Evil::Validators

-Collection of ActiveModel validators for rails projects
+Collection of ActiveModel validators for rails projects, designed to support policy objects, forms, and other types of standalone validators, that could reuse each other.

 ## Installation